SOUGUR/SOUGUR/README.md

 Welcome to my GitHub profile!
 I'm a passionate backend developer with expertise in building scalable SaaS applications, integrating AI/ML models into production systems, and optimizing database performance.

+## 🔍 My Journey Into Tech

+I started my career with a background in biotechnology (B.Tech & M.Tech), but discovered my true passion lies in solving complex problems through code.
+My curiosity about how systems work led me to dive deep into backend engineering and software architecture.
+Today, I blend my analytical mindset with technical expertise to build robust, scalable solutions.

+**Why I Love Backend Development:**
+- Fascinated by building systems that power real-world applications
+- Driven by the challenge of optimizing performance and scalability
+- Curious explorer of emerging technologies and best practices
+- Believer in clean code and architectural excellence

 ## 🚀 About Me

 - 🎓 **M.Tech** from Institute of Chemical Technology, Mumbai (CGPA: 9.49)